IBM/ibm-satellite-storage/config-templates/redhat/odf-remote/4.7/README.md

        storageClusterStatus: Ready
     ```

-If the `storageClusterStatus` is `Progressing` or `Error`, the ODFinstallation has failed.
+If the `storageClusterStatus` is `Progressing` or `Error`, the ODF installation has failed.

-### If your ODFinstallation fails, complete the following the steps to troubleshoot your deployment.
+### If your ODF installation fails, complete the following the steps to troubleshoot your deployment.
 1. Check the describe of storagecluster and cephcluster in the openshift-storage namespace and look at the `Events` and the `Status` sections

     ```